 The official flu mortality in the 2017-2018 season is 9,444.
 That flu wave lasted an unusually long time: 14 weeks.
 In 2020, the flu, this time a corona variant, had free rein for a few weeks.
 Let's say: the same mortality in half the time, maybe a third.
 This indicates a dangerous combination of infectiousness and lethality, at least twice as deadly as what we are used to from influenza, although the IFR may be lower.
 Asymptomatic infection is a successful strategy for a virus.
 Short and fierce, because the virus had spread quickly after the carnival explosion.
 It already withdrew when the lockdown started.
 The reproduction number was then below 1 thanks to the lack of superspread events.

 The IFR (percentage of deaths among those infected) is still under discussion.
 Some say: similar to the flu (virus madness), others claim: 50 to 100 times higher than the flu (National Geographic).
-I maintain for myself: at least twice as deadly as the flu but very easy to curb if we effectively tackle the infections with ventilation.
-I can see that the total annual seasonal mortality will be structurally reduced in that case.
+I believe for myself: it is at least twice as deadly as the flu, but can be controlled very well if we effectively tackle the infections with ventilation.
+I can easily see the total annual seasonal mortality being structurally reduced in that case.
 No more flu waves, everything neatly within the gray band in the graph.
-Then the average life expectancy will even increase in the long term – thanks to the corona epidemic of 2020.
+Then the average life expectancy will even increase in the long term - thanks to the corona epidemic of 2020.

 CBS: back to the calculation table